bragilabs/bragi/readme.md

 cd bragi
 ```

-Add the database url to the .env, see .env.example for an example:
+Add the database url and the library path to the .env, see .env.example for an example:
 ```
 touch .env
 nano .env